patheros/PathSetManuals/modules/Bridge.md

 Bridge is a sequencer with four rows of notes and three "bridges" that connect the rows.

 Like every sequencer in the Rainbows set, Bridge is designed to sequence notes.
 Each step in the sequence can be set to a specific note by clicking the corresponding note.
-Bridge also can also have three more sequencers running on the same module by adding the expander through the contextual menu.
+Bridge can also have two different expanders.
+One adds more play-heads the other one adds configurable randomizing triggers.

 ## Panel